PaloAltoNetworks/pan-chainguard/doc/admin-guide.rst

-``--delete`` is used to delete previously added certificates and when used with ``--add`` will perform an update of the existing intermediate certificates.  ``--add-roots`` is used to add root certificates from the archive, and when used with ``--disable-trusted`` replaces the PAN-OS root store with a custom root store.
+``--delete`` is used to delete previously added certificates and when used with ``--add`` will perform an update of the existing intermediate certificates.  ``--add-roots`` is used to add root certificates from the archive and is used to update the default PAN-OS root store with a custom root store.

 The device intermediate certificate names are constructed in a way that they should be unique and not conflict with other certificate